How to Use Swam or Swum (Irregular Verb Conjugations)

 • They had swum in that pool before.

-Synonyms for "swim"
+Synonyms for swim

-Phrases/idioms with "swim"
+Common phrases with "swim" (detailed)

-sink or swim
+Sink or swim

 To succeed or fail quickly at something.

-to be in the swim of things
+To be in the swim of things

 To be involved/knowledgeable on something.

-faster than a minnow can swim a dipper
+Faster than a minnow can swim a dipper

 To do something extremely quickly.

-to swim against the current
+To swim against the current

 To go against the norm or conventions.

-to swim with the tide or stream
+To swim with the tide or stream

 To go along with prevailing attitudes and sentiments.